Lukebru77/Oops-assessment-1/part2/part2.md

 •	It moves both the HEAD and branch refs to the specified commit. \
 •	It’s used to undo changes in the working directory and get back to a specific commit while discarding all the commits made after that one.
 10. What is the difference between git revert and git reset? \
-•	Git revert: it’s used as a tool for undoing committed changes. \
+•	Git revert: It’s used for undoing changes that have been committed. \
-•	Git reset: is for undoing uncommitted changes.
+•	Git reset: Is for undoing changes that haven't been committed yet.
 11. True or False: It is okay to commit broken code to the main branch. \
 •	False: You should never commit code that doesn't pass tests.
 12. True or False: You should commit related changes.
 For example, fixing two different bugs should produce two separate commits. \